 Harry Bertoia (1915–1978), a prominent Modernist designer, made hundreds of sounding sculptures from the early 1960s until his death in 1978.
 These works are known collectively as Sonambients.
 He installed several sculptures in a stone barn on his property for performances that have been described as spiritual, enlightening, and transformative.

-Shannon R. Stratton collaborated with the Arts Center on AN ENCOUNTER WITH PRESENCE.
-For the exhibition, she draws connections between Bertoia’s Sonambient metal sculptures and Blagdon’s “pretties” made of aluminum foil and baling wire.
+Shannon R. Stratton collaborated with the Arts Center on An Encounter With Presence.
+For the exhibition, she drew connections between Bertoia’s Sonambient metal sculptures and Blagdon’s “pretties” made of aluminum foil and baling wire.
 Although operating from very different vantage points, Blagdon and Bertoia both built deeply moving environments designed to connect them with nature and its energies.
 She facilitated the inclusion of Harry Bertoia’s “Sonambient” sound and sculptures and an original composition imagining the sound inside Blagdon’s art environment by sound artist Robert Aiki Aubrey Lowe.

 Robert Aiki Aubrey Lowe records sounds of the work of Emery Blagon in the exhibition An Encounter with Presence: Emery Blagdon + Shannon Stratton at the John Michael Kohler Arts Center, 2017.

-Join Robert Aiki Aubrey Lowe and Shannon R. Stratton in this documented video of our Panel Discussion about THE ROAD LESS TRAVELED.
+Join Robert Aiki Aubrey Lowe and Shannon R. Stratton in a video of our Panel Discussion about THE ROAD LESS TRAVELED.

 Engage with the curriculum presented by the John Michael Kohler Arts Center Education Department.
-They brought thought-provoking lesson plans to our community that tied in with the AN ENCOUTER WITH PRESENCE exhibition.
+They brought thought-provoking lesson plans to our community that tied in with the AN ENCOUNTER WITH PRESENCE exhibition.

 Read a special Q & A from the responder, Shannon R. Stratton, in our gallery handout.